Patience pays off: Kyler Fackrell hits his stride for Packers in Year 3

 “I wasn’t, like, actively thinking about it, but it just occurred to me one day,” Fackrell said.

-His success this season might seem similarly out-of-the-blue, but to the Packers coaching staff, it’s not entirely surprising.
-After contributing primarily on special teams his first two seasons and registering five sacks on defense in 607 snaps over those two years, the Packers kept Fackrell as their No. 3 outside linebacker behind Matthews and Perry on the strength of his 1½ sacks in preseason and the belief that their patience with him would pay off.
+His success this season might seem similarly out of the blue, but to the Packers coaching staff, it’s not entirely surprising.
+After contributing primarily on special teams his first two seasons and registering five sacks in 607 snaps over those two years, the Packers kept Fackrell as their No. 3 outside linebacker behind Matthews and Perry on the strength of his 1½ sacks in preseason and the belief that their patience with him would pay off.

 “The production clearly has taken off the year.
-(But) everybody’s path’s different,” coach Mike McCarthy said as the Packers prepared for Sunday night’s game with NFC North rival Minnesota at US Bank Stadium in Minneapolis.
+(But) everybody’s path’s different,” coach Mike McCarthy said as the Packers prepared for Sunday night’s game against Minnesota at U.S. Bank Stadium.
 “He first needs opportunities.
 He’s getting more opportunities this year.
 He’s being asked to do more, so I think that’s a credit to his work ethic and just staying the course.
 There’s some new things they’re doing schematically up there, but at the end of the day I think it’s more about his growth as a player.
 If you look at his time, he’s improved every year.”

 Asked if it’s been difficult to be patient with Fackrell in a win-now league, McCarthy replied: “You like to see things in their second year, but part of it, too, is where’d they come from?
 I think in Kyler’s situation, (he) was always moving up.
 I don’t think it’s too long (to wait).
 I know the league’s a lot younger today than it was 10 years ago, but I think three years is a pretty practical timeline.”